 10 Smart Facts About Idiocracy

-Ten years after its original release in theaters, Mike Judge's Idiocracy is still garnering headlines—namely in regards to its eerie prescience as this year's presidential election revs up, with Judge himself describing the film's accuracy as "scary" and co-writer Etan Cohen saying that he "never expected Idiocracy to become a documentary."
+Over a decade after its original release, Mike Judge's Idiocracy is still garnering headlines.
+Judge described the film's accuracy as "scary," and co-writer Etan Cohen said that he "never expected Idiocracy to become a documentary."
 The movie starred Luke Wilson as Joe Bauers, an Army librarian who takes part in a military hibernation experiment with a prostitute named Rita (Maya Rudolph).
 They wake up 500 years into the future, where everything is dumbed down and highly commercialized and Joe is now the smartest person in the world.
 In honor of the film's 10th anniversary, here are some facts about the dystopian comedy.

 1. A VISIT TO DISNEYLAND SPARKED THE IDEA.